Content

 Assumptions

 It is highly likely that you will need to make substantial use of assumptions in developing your briefing for the Mayor.
 These should be plausible and, where possible, documented.
-For example:
+For example (and using a randomly selected reference):

 Or: